This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 Vitamin C helps fight hyperpigmentation

-Vitamin C can also act on the production of melanin which is, in a simplified way, the element responsible for the color of our skin.
+Vitamin C can also act on the production of melanin, which is, in simple terms, the element responsible for our skin color.

-Vitamin C helps to fight against sun spots and acne marks or even melasma, a skin condition characterized by the appearance of brown spots on the skin.
+Vitamin C helps combat sun spots, acne marks and even melasma, a skin condition characterized by the appearance of brown spots on the skin.

 Yes, vitamin C can also protect your skin from the sun!
-Be careful, it is not a sunscreen and it will not protect your skin like a screen.
-To be safe, always apply sun protection when exposed to the sun.
-Nevertheless, thanks to its antioxidant properties, vitamin C absorbs skin damage caused by UV rays at the skin level.
+However, it's not a sunscreen and won't protect your skin like one.
+To be on the safe side, always apply sunscreen before exposure.
+Nevertheless, thanks to its antioxidant properties, vitamin C absorbs skin damage caused by UV rays.
 UV rays are responsible for the production of free radicals.

 Fruits and vegetables rich in vitamin C

-Even if it is true that taking vitamin C orally will have little effect on the skin, it is still essential for your health.
-No matter what the season, your skin and body always need vitamin C. It is THE essential booster, so let's make room for a good diet that protects our body from deficiency!
+While it's true that taking vitamin C orally will have little effect on the skin, it's still essential for your health.
+Whatever the season, your skin and body always need vitamin C. It's THE essential booster.
+It's THE essential booster, so it's time for a good diet to protect our bodies from deficiency!

-In winter, this is when we are most susceptible to infections.
-The consumption of fruits and vegetables rich in vitamin C in the daily diet is therefore essential to boost our immune system, providing it with all the nutrition it needs.
-Choose vegetable soups!
+In winter, that's when we're most susceptible to infection.
+Consuming vitamin C-rich fruit and vegetables as part of our daily diet is therefore essential to boost our immune system, providing it with all the nutrition it needs.
+So go for vegetable soups!

-In summer, make way for delicious fruits: strawberries, papayas, cherries!
-Treat yourself but don't forget the vegetables: cucumbers, artichokes and avocados are your best friends!
+Summer is all about delicious fruit: strawberries, papayas, cherries!
+But don't forget the vegetables: cucumbers, artichokes and avocados are your best friends!

-Did you know that?
+Did you know?
 Oranges are not the richest fruit in vitamin C!

-Yodi takes care of you and offers you a small dietary overview with a list of the fruits and vegetables most concentrated in vitamin C. These fruits and vegetables are interesting in terms of nutrition and intake and allow you to avoid potential vitamin C deficiency!
+Yodi takes care of you and offers you a little dietary roundup with a list of the fruits and vegetables most concentrated in vitamin C. These are interesting in terms of nutrition and intake, and can help you avoid potential vitamin C deficiency!

 - Guava